opensearch-project/data-prepper/data-prepper-plugins/http-sink/README.md

 - `token_url`: The End point URL of the OAuth server.(Eg: /oauth2/default/v1/token)

 - `grant_type` (Optional) : This grant type refers to the way an application gets an access token.
+Example: client_credentials/refresh_token

 - `scope` (Optional) : This scope limit an application's access to a user's account.